 What is the best windbreaker for protecting you from a cool morning breeze or a mountaintop gale?
-We identified 10 of the leading jackets available on the market in 2019 and put them through months of testing to determine which was the best.
-We affirmed our conviction that these super thin and lightweight jackets might just be the most important component of any high tech layering system, and are perhaps the most useful outdoor garment that you can own.
-We wore these 10 jackets daily while running, biking, hiking, climbing, camping, fishing, and while simply chilling outside on summer and fall days.
+We identified 10 of the leading jackets available on the market and put them through months of testing to determine which was the best.
+We affirmed our conviction that these super thin and lightweight jackets might just be the most important component of any high-tech layering system, and are perhaps the most useful outdoor garment that you can own.
+We wore these 10 jackets daily while running, biking, hiking, climbing, camping, fishing, and simply chilling outside on summer and fall days.
 Keep reading to find out which ones are the best overall and for a variety of different activities.

 Best Overall Windbreaker Jacket: Patagonia Houdini